May 3, 2021 | Uncategorised

 Please take a few minutes to sign the petition and help to amplify our voice!

-The petition closes 19 November 2021 so please share with your networks.
+The petition closes 30 June 2022, please share with your networks.

 “My daughter Anne was on Tysabri, and after 2 years in 2019, became JCV positive with a high viral loading and her chance of contracting PML was high.
 Her Neurologist told her she had an aggressive case of Remitting Relapsing MS and without Tysabri, it was almost inevitable she would progress to Secondary Progressive MS. In NZ, where there is no treatment for this form of MS, she was now facing life with permanent disabilities.
 This left her with just one option – Autologous Haemopoietic Stem cell Treatment (aHSCT).